 Frequently Asked Questions

-Yes, Ambien should be used not more than 3 to 4 weeks because it may develop serious side effects like hallucinations, dizziness, nausea, and irritability.
+Ambien should be used for at least 3 to 4 weeks because it may develop serious side effects like hallucinations, dizziness, nausea, and irritability.
 You should consult with your doctor to avoid the withdrawal effects.

 Ambien leads to dangerous effects, which may result in severe symptoms of abnormal behavior changes like suicidal thoughts and memory impairment.